mstruebing/myblog/_posts/2016-01-19-execute-multiple-commands-on-files-with-find.md

 `find . -name "*.zip" \( -exec unzip {} -d . \; -o -exec true \; \) -exec rm {} \;`

 Thanks four your patience, see you next time. ;)

+Update: You are also able to pipe your commands.
+`find . -iname \*.c -exec sh -c "cat '{}' | less" \;`

+And of course you can use a script to do what you want:
+`find . -iname \*.c -exec xyz.sh {} \;`

+Disadvantages of that is that you will spawn a new shell for each file, if you have a huge amount of files this will cause performance loss.